rafaelmaeuer/flutter_statusbar_control/README.md

 # Flutter Statusbar Manager

-As [FooStudio/flutter_statusbar_manager](https://github.com/FooStudio/flutter_statusbar_manager) doesn't seem to be maintained anymore, this fork will keep some further development as I want to continue using this dependencies in some projects.
+As [FooStudio/flutter_statusbar_manager](https://github.com/FooStudio/flutter_statusbar_manager) isn't maintained anymore, this package will keep some further development to continue using this dependency in some projects.

 ### Updates

 - v3.2.0 rename to `statusbar_manager` and re-publish to pub.dev
-- v3.1.2 add `cutout`-mode for android and `SafeArea` to demo app
+- v3.1.2 add `cutout`-mode for Android and `SafeArea` to demo app
 - v3.1.1 resolve `UIOverlay`-deprecations and update of demo app
 - v3.1.0 support for Android V2 thanks to [jWinterDay](https://github.com/jWinterDay) and [rafaelmaeuer](https://github.com/rafaelmaeuer)
 - v3.0.1 compatible with flutter web thanks to [rafaelmaeuer](https://github.com/rafaelmaeuer)
 - v3.0.0 support for null safety thanks to [NarHakobyan](https://github.com/NarHakobyan)
 - v2.0.0 compatible with AndroidX thanks to [lorenzOliveto](https://github.com/lorenzOliveto)

-Find a complete list of changes in [CHANGELOG](CHANGELOG.md), tested lately with iOS15 and Android API 30.
+Find a complete list of changes in [CHANGELOG](CHANGELOG.md), tested lately with iOS 15 and Android API 31.

 ### About